MaddTheSane/xoxsrc/xoxsrc/README.md

 * Living actors schedule drawing to be done.
 * Drawing is actually performed.

-This may seem a bit labyrithine, but it provides a lot of flexiblity; all actors know of collisions before they happen, so an actor can store pre-collision info about its nemesis, if useful.
-All collisions are done before any drawing is scheduled, so an actor can modify its own beharvior or request that its nemensis alter its without problems.
+This may seem a bit labyrinthine, but it provides a lot of flexibility; all actors know of collisions before they happen, so an actor can store pre-collision info about its nemesis, if useful.
+All collisions are done before any drawing is scheduled, so an actor can modify its own behavior or request that its nemesis alter its without problems.

 Collision detection can be very expensive; it tends to be an n-squared algorithm in the simple case.
 For example, colliding 100 objects amongst themselves requires 5000 tests.
 The Xox engine provides a couple of collision paradigms; first the simple case where every object is collided against every other.
 Secondly, it can provide a good versus evil paradigm, where actors are separated into lists based on alliance, and only actors within a specified distance (the global collisionDistance) of the universe center are added to the lists.
 This technique can eliminate a bunch of uninteresting collision cases, keeping you lower on the n-squared curve.
 If neither of these paradigms is appropriate, the scenario can specify a collision delegate and perform all collisions itself.

 Xox can create a scrolling world by translating the global x and y values of the center of the universe.
-These values are kept in the gx and gy global variables.
+These values are kept in the `gx` and `gy` global variables.
 The distance from the corner of the main view to the center of the screen is kept in the xOffset and yOffset globals.
 These values can be useful for bouncing an object that gets to the edge of the screen or "wrapping" and object that gets too far from the center of the universe; methods to do this are provided in the Actor class.
 Xox can be effective in creating a scrolling space game, as demonstrated by the Xoxeroids game, but games with solid backgrounds will tend to scroll slowly, since the entire screen will need to be flushed for each frame.

 # Collisions

-If an actor has a complex collsion shape, the first time in any given frame that an object collides with its bounding box it will be asked to construct its complex shape.
+If an actor has a complex collision shape, the first time in any given frame that an object collides with its bounding box it will be asked to construct its complex shape.
 This shape is an array of lines, and it should be dense enough that most objects inside the actor will collide with at least one of the lines.
 The default collision routine leaves behind some info (in an actor's collisionReason and collisionThing instance variables) that may be useful in ascertaining why a collision was detected.
 Though this information may be helpful, it generally isn't enough to do accurate bouncing of objects for example.
 Sigh.
-Great collision resolution is beyond the scope of Xox, though there is an Actor method (bounceOff:) that may be useful for bouncing some objects off of a stationary rectangle.
+Great collision resolution is beyond the scope of Xox, though there is an Actor method (`bounceOff:`) that may be useful for bouncing some objects off of a stationary rectangle.

 # Namespace Collisions